Sounders tie record most goals in history of derby in victory vs. Timbers

 Ruidiaz had his second score in the 72nd minute.
 It brought him to 10 goals all-time in the rivalry, tying Roger Levesque for most all-time.
 The Peruvian also regained the MLS Golden Boot lead with 13 strikes this season.

+“It’s not just the quality of the goals that Raul scores,” Sounders coach Brian Schmetzer said.
+“It’s the timing of when he scores them.
+We needed that.
+We needed that goal from Raul (in the 55th minute) to get us back on top. … He scores timely goals at the right moment.
+And, of course, he’s a showman and he pulls out the highlight reel goals on a week-to-week basis.”

-Medranda knocked a score of a Joao Paulo corner kick in the 77th minute.
+Medranda knocked a score off a Joao Paulo corner kick in the 77th minute.
 Benezet, who was signed from Colorado at the close of the summer transfer window, polished off the scoring in the 87th minute.

 The Sounders (10-3-6) inch up to second in the Western Conference standings.
 This week, the club travels for games at FC Dallas (Wednesday) and Columbus Crew (Saturday).